wijet/cleaner/README.md

 ## Writing own actions

 New actions can be added easily.
 All you need to do is implement #execute method.

-Useful methods when implementing own actions
+Useful methods when implementing own actions:

   - #files - array of filtered file paths
   - #options - hash of options passed to action